 Namiki Yukari Maki-e Fountain Pen - Pine Needle

-This Namiki Yukari Maki-e Pine Needle fountain pen was released in November 2013 by a collaboration of maki-e artists (Kokkokai) in Japan.
+This Namiki Yukari Maki-e fountain pen in the Pine Needle design was created by a collaboration of maki-e artists (Kokkokai) in Japan.
 It features the Togidashi-Hira Maki-e technique (burnished-raised maki-e), depicting pine needles and branches.
 The fountain pen features a superb 18k nib that glides across the page effortlessly.
 The Namiki logo can be seen on the clip as well as on the nib, which also depicts an image of Mt.
 Fuji.
 The fountain pen comes in a nice softwood presentation box, and includes both a Con-70 converter and a bottle of ink to get you started writing with this gorgeous work of art.

 The Namiki Yukari Pine Needle fountain pen has special significance.
 In Japan, the pine tree, or matsu, shares the same meaning as the Chinese and Korean pine trees, of longevity, virtue and youth.
 They are also associated with masculinity and power.
 The word "matsu" means "waiting for the soul of a god to descend from Heaven" in Japanese.
 In the ancient Shinto beliefs, gods were said to have ascended to Heaven on a pine tree, where they now reside on a beautiful volcanic mountain in giant or old trees.